stytchauth/stytch-android/README.md

 If you are completely new to Stytch, prior to using the SDK you will first need to visit [Stytch's homepage](https://stytch.com), sign up, and create a new project in the [dashboard](https://stytch.com/dashboard/home).
-You'll then need to adjust your [SDK configuration](https://stytch.com/dashboard/sdk-configuration) — adding your app's bundle id to `Authorized environments` and enabling any `Auth methods` you wish to use.
+You'll then need to adjust your [SDK configuration](https://stytch.com/dashboard/sdk-configuration) — adding your app's applicationId to `Authorized environments` and enabling any `Auth methods` you wish to use.

 ## Requirements